DjangoGirls/tutorial/python_introduction/README.md

 As we mentioned, programmers are lazy, they don't like to repeat themselves.
 Programming is all about automating things, so we don't want to greet every person by their name manually, right?
 That's where loops come in handy.

-Remember lists yet?
+Still remember lists?
 Let's do a list of girls:

     >>> girls = ['Rachel', 'Monica', 'Phoebe', 'Ola', 'You']